-Kansas court records show that Howell pleaded guilty in 2000 to a 1999 home invasion in Johnson County, Kansas, in which one victim was cut on the hand and a cat was decapitated.
-He was sentenced to 12 years but paroled in 2011.
+Kansas court records show that Howell pleaded guilty in 2000 to a 1999 home invasion in Johnson County, Kansas.
+He was sentenced to 12 years but was paroled in 2011.

-Howell also was acquitted in 2009 in the killings of two Kansas teenagers who were last seen in 1998.
-One victim's body was later found buried outside a Kansas City home being renovated by Howell's father; the other body has never been found.
+He was acquitted in 2009 in the killings of two Kansas teenagers who were last seen in 1998.
+One victim's body was later found buried outside a Kansas City, Missouri, home being renovated by Howell's father; the other body has never been found.

 (Copyright 2015 by The Associated Press.
 All Rights Reserved.)